AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Data_View_API.md

 ```

 ## `Get or Create Data View`
-Creates the specified data view.
+This call creates the specified data view.
 If a data view with the same id already exists, the existing data view is compared with the specified data view.
 If they are identical, a redirect (`302 Found`) is returned with the `Location` response header indicating the URL where the stream may be retrieved using a Get function.
 If the data views do not match, the request fails with `409 Conflict`.

 ### Request
 ```text